veeso/termscp/docs/man.md

 ## Configuration ⚙️

-TermSCP supports some user defined parameters, which can be defined in the configuration.
+termscp supports some user defined parameters, which can be defined in the configuration.
 Underhood termscp has a TOML file and some other directories where all the parameters will be saved, but don't worry, you won't touch any of these files manually, since I made possible to configure termscp from its user interface entirely.

 termscp, like for bookmarks, just requires to have these paths accessible: